m

 / Italy Destination Weddings: The Complete Guide

 Everything you need to know to plan a breathtaking wedding in Italy — venues, regions, legalities, costs and more, written by the editorial team at In The Fable Cameraworks.
-ITF is a global wedding media production specialising in creative direction and destination weddings, with experience producing multicultural celebrations across Apulia and Italy, including Indian, South Asian and international weddings.
+ITFC is a global wedding media production specialising in creative direction and destination weddings, with experience producing multicultural celebrations across Apulia and Italy, including Indian, South Asian and international weddings.

 There’s a reason Italy has been the world’s most romanticised country for centuries.
 It’s not just the landscapes — though they are, by any measure, extraordinary.
 It’s the light.
 That particular golden-hour glow that falls over a Tuscan hillside in September, or catches the surface of Lake Como on a still morning, is unlike anything you’ll find anywhere else on earth.
 It turns an already beautiful wedding into something cinematic.